Analysis | What Andrew Cuomo and Kamala Harris said about vaccine skepticism

 From there, it’s about whether those comments actually did seed skepticism.
 But on that count, the evidence isn’t particularly compelling.

-McCain said there was equal blame to be shared on this and that the GOP skepticism is mostly a reflection of the change of power in Washington — Republicans not trusting Biden and his administration just like Democrats didn’t Trump.
+McCain said that there was equal blame to be shared on this and that the GOP skepticism is mostly a reflection of the change of power in Washington — Republicans not trusting Biden and his administration, just as Democrats didn’t Trump.

 Polls from the very beginning showed that, despite Trump presiding over the government at the time, skepticism and reluctance to get the vaccine was already significantly higher among Republicans.
-A September Kaiser Family Foundation poll showed just 47 percent of Republicans said they would definitely or probably get the vaccine, versus 77 percent of Democrats.
-Two months later — after Harris’s, Biden’s and many of Cuomo’s comments, and after Biden had won the election — that number for Democrats rose to 86 percent.
+A September Kaiser Family Foundation poll showed just 47 percent of Republicans said they would definitely or probably get the vaccine, vs. 77 percent of Democrats.
+Two months later — after comments from Harris and Biden and many from Cuomo, and after Biden had won the election — that number for Democrats rose to 86 percent.
 Republicans also ticked up nine points over that span.

 Today, the relative gulf between the two parties remains about where it was then.
-One poll this month showed 11 percent of Democrats said they wouldn’t get the vaccine, compared to 41 percent of Republicans.
-Another showed only 6 percent of Democrats said they would probably never get the vaccine, compared to 36 percent of Republicans.
+One poll this month showed 11 percent of Democrats said they wouldn’t get the vaccine, compared with 41 percent of Republicans.
+Another showed only 6 percent of Democrats said they would probably never get the vaccine, compared with 36 percent of Republicans.

-Is it possible that comments like Harris’s and Cuomo’s could have seeded doubt beyond their own party’s bases rather than their own?
+Is it possible that comments such as those of Harris and Cuomo could have created doubt beyond their own party’s base rather than in their own?
 Sure.
-But these are the people you’d expect to be most apt to listen to those leaders, and they are overwhelmingly more likely to get vaccinated.
+But these are the people you’d expect to be most likely to listen to those leaders, and they are overwhelmingly more likely to get vaccinated.

 One thing McCain hit on is undoubtedly correct: Skepticism from Republicans is more ingrained, particularly when it comes to trusting the government.
-There was always a steeper hill to climb in convincing the GOP to take the vaccine.
-Perhaps the current partisan gap owes in some part to that rather than to Carlson’s programming, to Trump’s reluctance to actually promote the vaccine and to other factors like the long-running effort to downplay the severity of the outbreak.
+There was always a steeper hill to climb in convincing Republicans to take the vaccine.
+Perhaps the current partisan gap owes in some part to that rather than to Carlson’s programming, Trump’s reluctance to actually promote the vaccine and other factors such as the long-running effort to downplay the severity of the outbreak.

 But that makes the actions of those leaders of conservative media more important.
-Cuomo’s comments were certainly very questionable, but his side was already very much onboard with the vaccine, and they’ve become even more so since then.
+Cuomo’s comments were certainly very questionable, but his side was already very much onboard with the vaccine, and it has become even more so since then.
 He’s also been forceful in recent months encouraging people to get vaccinated.
 There has been little in the way of a similarly concerted push among top GOP leaders, as best exemplified by Trump declining to tell people to get vaccinated until very recently and also not telling people for weeks that he himself had taken one.

-If the argument is that media didn’t call out Cuomo in real time, fair enough.
+If the argument is that the media didn’t call out Cuomo in real time, fair enough.
 As I wrote in my piece on Carlson, it’s valid to ask questions about these processes — especially given the backstory detailed above — but it should always be done with the utmost care, given vaccines work best when large swaths of the population are confident enough to take them.

-But if the argument is that there’s some kind of comparison between Cuomo’s actions and those who have seeded and affirmed the huge doubt that exists in the GOP right now — despite these vaccines having been approved under a Republican administration?
+But if the argument is that there’s some kind of comparison between Cuomo’s actions and those who have created and affirmed the huge doubt that exists in the GOP right now — despite these vaccines having been approved under a Republican administration?
 That’s a much more strained argument.